BRIDGE Loans

 Who Bridge Loans Are Often Built For

 Bridge loans are often useful for borrowers dealing with a real property deadline and a temporary financing gap.
 That can include investors, property owners, business owners, and referral partners helping hold a deal together while the next financing step takes shape.
+The live page already frames these loans around investors, homeowners, business owners, and developers, but this version tightens that message into a more practical use-case approach.

 If the deal is time-sensitive but still has a clear path forward, a bridge loan may be the right place to start.